Smallest grammar problem

 In data compression and the theory of formal languages, the smallest grammar problem is the problem of finding the smallest context-free grammar that generates a given string of characters (but no other string).
 The size of a grammar is defined by some authors as the number of symbols on the right side of the production rules.

 Others also add the number of rules to that.
+A grammar that generates only a single string, as required for the solution to this problem, is called a straight-line grammar.

+Every binary string of length $n$ has a grammar of length $O(n/\log n)$, as expressed using big O notation.
+For binary de Bruijn sequences, no better length is possible.

-The (decision version of the) problem is NP-complete.
+The (decision version of the) smallest grammar problem is NP-complete.

-The smallest context-free grammar that generates a given string is always a straight-line grammar without useless rules.
+It can be approximated in polynomial time to within a logarithmic approximation ratio; more precisely, the ratio is $O(\log\tfrac{n}{g})$ where $n$ is the length of the given string and $g$ is the size of its smallest grammar.
+It is hard to approximate to within a constant approximation ratio.
+An improvement of the approximation ratio to $o(\log n/\log\log n)$ would also improve certain algorithms for approximate addition chains.